 One way to value a business is by comparison to recent sales of similar businesses.
-The typical way to estimate your business value using such market comps is with valuation multiples.
+As a result, you can estimate your business value from such market comps using valuation multiples.

 A wide range of valuation multiples to choose from

 These multiples are ratios that help you determine your business market value in relation to the company’s financial performance.
 For example, you can estimate your business worth based on its revenues, earnings, cash flow, EBIT, EBITDA, equity or asset values.

 Which valuation multiples are more accurate?

 Given the choice of valuation multiples, you may wonder: are some multiples more accurate for estimating your business worth?

 Yes indeed!
 Since the valuation multiples are statistically derived, you can easily assess the accuracy of each – and choose the best.

 Range of business values and coefficient of variation

 Professional business appraisers pay close attention to the so-called coefficient of variation.
 It is a ratio of the standard deviation to the average value of a given valuation multiple.